 An advance directive is a legal form that helps your health care provider and loved ones understand your wishes about medical and mental health care.
 It can help them decide about treatments if you are too ill to make those decisions for yourself.

-The staff at the Student Health Center is available to help you with your Advance Directive.
+The staff at the Student Health Services is available to help you with your Advance Directive.

 Virginia Advance Directive